SRO Conversion(Last Updated On: June 21, 2019)

 If you have legal SROs the process is a bit more involved.
-Converting SROs that are listed with HPD or on the certificate of occupancy will require an Alt 1 filing with DOB.
-They will also require a “Certificate Of No Harassment” this is filed with HPD.
+We file an Alt 1 with the NYC DOB to Convert Class B SROs to Class A apartments.
+You will also get a “Certificate Of No Harassment”.
+HPD issues a Certificate Of No Harassment.
 In order to get approval on your Alt 1 with DOB you will need to present them with the Certificate Of No Harassment and an HPD1 form.
-The HPD1 is the “Anti Harassment Checklist” this is filled with DOB attached to the “Certificate Of No Harassment”
+The HPD1 is the “Anti Harassment Checklist”.
+As the project architect I file this with DOB attached to the “Certificate Of No Harassment”

 When filing these jobs there will be a great deal of work on the building.
 These are usually gut renovations.
 You will need to make the apartments legal as per building code and multiple dwelling law regulations.
 This may involve removing walls, doors, kitchenettes, adding bathrooms, new kitchens, new walls, etc… You will also be required to add fire sprinklers if there are none.
 Depending on the building size a fire alarm may also be required.

 As mentioned already this is usually a gut renovation.
 We typically would do all new Heating and AC work.
-The building may get re wired with new lighting, outlets, and electrical panels.
-New meters may be required.
 There will be significant rebuilding of interior walls, kitchens, bathrooms, and maybe even stairs.
 The building will need the appropriate fire ratings and unless it is a Landmark it will need to comply with the Energy Conservation Code.

 Thank You for reading our blog post on Converting an SRO to Multifamily.

 Author Jorge Fontan AIA

 This post was written by Jorge Fontan, a Registered Architect and owner of Fontan Architecture.